ActioPtyLtd/datapipes-pipescript/README.md

 ![DOMs](http://yuml.me/diagram/scruffy/class/[note:%20DOMs%20are%20immutable%20objects%20that%20flow%20through%20Pipes%20and%20Tasks%20{bg:cornsilk}],%20,%20[DOM]++-successful%2Ffailed>[DataSet],%20[DOM]++-events%20*>[Events],%20[DOM]++-child%20*>[DOM])

 ### Tasks
 The function of a Task is to consume DOMs and produce further DOMs.
 They may or may not perform side-effects before producing further DOMs.
-You can say Tasks *react* on external events captured in data structures we have labeled DOMs.
+You can say Tasks *react* on external events captured in by DOMs.

 Tasks at a high level can be of either extract, transform or load type: